Lakeside Shakespeare Theatre’s 2018 Company

-Daniel is thrilled to be working on his first season with the incredible individuals at Lakeside Shakespeare as the Production Stage Manager and Company Manager!
+Daniel is thrilled to be working on his second season with the incredible individuals at Lakeside Shakespeare as the Production Stage Manager and Company Manager!
 Daniel is currently the Production and Facilities Coordinator for Roosevelt University’s Chicago College of Performing Arts as well as a freelance Stage, Production, and Company Manager in Chicago.
 Selected previous productions include: Mame (Light Opera Works), Susannah and The Tender Land (Northwestern Opera), Last Train to Nibroc (Haven Theatre); Pygmalion (Oak Park Festival Theatre); The Plough & The Stars, The 39 Steps, Middletown and Cabaret (Roosevelt University, CCPA); The Life and Death of Madam Barker (Red Tape Theatre); Metamorphoses, Bengal Tiger at the Baghdad Zoo, and Still Alice (LookingglassTheatre); The Iceman Cometh, RED, and A Christmas Carol (Goodman Theatre).
 Danielspent four seasons with the Illinois Shakespeare Festival as the company manager and member of stage management.
 Daniel is also the Executive Director and Production Manager for the Bitter Jester Foundation for the Arts, an organization founded to produce and support artists of all ages in Chicago.

 Pete Dully is excited and grateful to be a part of Lakeside Theatre and to get to work in, with, and for the Benzie area community.
 Pete does all things theatre production and works at Columbia College Chicago, managing theatre and event venues.
 Pete is also a company member of Steep Theatre Company in Chicago, IL.
 Favorite Lighting design credits include: Posh, The Life (and Sort of Death) of Eric Argyle, The Knowledge, Luther, Lakeboat (Steep Theatre), Zastrozzi The Master of Discipline (the Division Theatre), and The Maids (Writer’s Theatre).